JonAbrams/arity/README.md

 ## Background

 Just like in any programming language JavaScript functions take parameters.
-Unlike many other programming languages, JavaScript does not require functions to be called with the defined number of parameters.
+Unlike many other programming languages, JavaScript does not require functions to be called with the defined number (or types) of parameters.

 For example: